-Consideration must be given to possible interference between two different vaccines from the same manufacturer in the same container/ as a combined dose, or recommended to be given to the same animal within a 2-week period.
+Consideration must be given to possible interference between two different vaccines from the same manufacturer recommended to be given to the same animal within a 2-week period.
 The safety and the efficacy of this association should be investigated.
-Such studies are often termed "lack of interference studies" and should evaluate both interference of X on Y and X by Y. In some cases this can be determined serologically.

 7.2.3.
 Field tests (safety and efficacy)